aoctavia/brainfield-operator/README.md

 This project bridges **computational physics + PDE modeling** with **computational neuroscience and neurotechnology**, closely aligned with research such as:

-> *Biophysical modeling of electrical brain signals and the influence of external electromagnetic fields on neural dynamics (e.g., NeuroNanotech / UiO).*
+> *Biophysical modeling of electrical brain signals and the influence of external electromagnetic fields on neural dynamics.*

 ---